Frederick Townsend Ward: Death in battle

 Ward was mortally wounded in the Battle of Cixi, about 10 miles from Ningbo on September 21, 1862, when he was shot in the abdomen.
 One version is that he was wounded at the base of the city wall.
 Ward had survived 14 previous battlefield injuries.

 Ward lingered for a day.
 During that time he dictated a will ensuring his brother, sister and Chinese wife, Chang Meihua, would be cared for; he died on the morning of September 22, 1862.
 A poor man when he entered China, Ward became able in his will to also bequeath a large sum of money towards the Union cause in his own country's Civil War.
-Ward died at the height of his fame, leaving an unusual, original army forged by an even more unusual commander.

 Legacy

-Just as the events of the American Civil War overshadowed Ward's accomplishments in China during his life, his reputation after his death was overshadowed by Charles George Gordon, aka "Chinese Gordon," a British Army officer.
-After Ward's death, the command of the Ever-Victorious Army passed to his second in command, E. Forrester, Henry Andres Burgevine and later to Gordon.
+Just as the events of the American Civil War overshadowed Ward's accomplishments in China during his life, his reputation after his death was overshadowed by Charles George Gordon, aka "Chinese Gordon", a British Army officer.
+After Ward's death, the command of the Ever-Victorious Army passed to his second in command, Henry Andres Burgevine, and later to Gordon.
 Gordon biographers diminish or disregard that Ward creation, the Ever Victorious Army, an original and unique military development which made Gordon's famed success in China possible.
 Today, Chinese Gordon is remembered, while Ward is largely forgotten.
 Some of Gordon's fame is due to his dramatic death in Khartoum years after the Taiping Rebellion.